-5.2 OVERTIME AND COMPENSATING TIME OFF
+5.2 Overtime

-In accordance with the Fair Labor Standards Act (FLSA), authorized time actually worked in excess of 40 hours per work week by non-exempt employees is considered overtime.
+In accordance with the Fair Labor Standards Act (FLSA), authorized time actually worked in excess of 40 hours per work week, by non-exempt employees, is considered overtime.
 Such time will be recorded as overtime and compensated at time and one-half.

 All overtime, with the exception of that required for emergency situations, must be approved in advance by the employee's supervisor.
-In lieu of payment, an employee may request Compensatory Time Off (CTO).
-Whenever possible, this request should be made before working overtime and approved by the employee's supervisor.